datocms/nextjs-with-cache-tags-starter/README.md

 * `query_id` (TEXT): A unique identifier for the query, used to tag the request;
 * `cache_tag` (TEXT): The actual cache tag returned by the query.

-We selected Turso because it's an incredibly cost-effective solution and is compatible with any hosting service.
-However, any other storage solution would be just as effective due to the simplicity of the saved data.
-You can switch the storage option by adjusting the code in [`lib/database.ts`](https://github.com/datocms/nextjs-with-cache-tags-starter/blob/main/lib/database.ts).
+You can switch the storage option from Turso to other options by adjusting the code in [`lib/database.ts`](https://github.com/datocms/nextjs-with-cache-tags-starter/blob/main/lib/database.ts).

 ### "Cache Tags Invalidation" webhook